-There is no formal template for the Letter of Intent, but it should include the following information:
+There is no formal template for the letter.
+Please submit the letter in Microsoft Word or as a PDF and include the following information:

-- Name of the applicant entity; - Name and title of a contact person from the applicant entity that can be posted and shared with interested members of the public; and - A brief statement indicating the applicant's intent to submit a proposal.
+- 1. Name of the applicant public agency; - 2.
+Name of a contact person; and - 3.
+A brief statement indicating the applicant's intent to submit a proposal; - 4.
+The signature of an employee of the applicant public agency.

-Failure to submit a Letter of Intent is not grounds for disqualification.
-Prospective applicants who submit a Letter of Intent and decide later not to apply will not be penalized.
+Please submit Letters of Intent via email to Prop47Cohort5@bscc.ca.gov by Friday, May 9, 2025.
+Please identify the email subject line as "Prop 47 Letter of Intent."
+Failure to submit a Letter of Intent is not grounds for disqualification, nor will prospective applicants that submit a Letter of Intent and decide later not to apply be penalized.